What is the Pupil Council?

 - Suggested fun and exciting ideas for school fundraising.

 Who are the members?

 - We have two representatives per class on our Pupil Council.
-These representatives (one girl and one boy) are elected each year by their classmates.
+These representatives are elected each year by their classmates.

 - All candidates put forward for election have to give a short speech about why their class mates should vote for them and what they will do if they are elected.